ballerina-platform/module-ballerinax-docusign.dsesign/README.md

 ## Quickstart

-This sample demonstrates a scenario of creating a secondary calendar and adding a new event to it using the Ballerina Google Calendar connector.
+This sample demonstrates a scenario of creating an envelope with a document and sending it to respective recipients to add the e-signature using the Ballerina Google DocuSign eSignature connector.

 ### Step 1: Import the package